SitronX/UnityFingerCamera/README.md

   - Left mouse click: grab the chess piece
   - Right mouse click: move/resize/zoom the finger camera window

-**Note:** The example scene is set in the Built-in Render Pipeline.
+**Note:** The example scene is created in the Built-in Render Pipeline.
 If you want to open it in URP, simply upgrade the scene materials to URP, and everything will work fine.

 ## Real game showcase